yeoldegrove/ha-sap-terraform-deployments/README.md

 Each provider folder contains a minimal working configuration example `terraform.tfvars.example`.

-## Templates

-For setting up the terraform variables in order to get started with the project.
-For fine tuning refer to variable specification, see [templates](doc/deployment-templates.md).

 **Please be careful which instance type you will use!
-Because default selection value chooses systems certified by SAP.
-This could lead to expensive costs if you leave the value untouched.**
+The selection of systems certified by SAP could lead to expensive unexpected costs.**

 ## Links